Achieving Personal Transformation Through Spirituality and Core Change

 Support for Transformation

-Finding local groups to contribute to can help the patient focus on specific goals as they offer support.
-12-Step groups like Alcoholics Anonymous offer patients a sense of community and empathy.
+Finding local support groups for help may aid the patient as individuals focus on specific goals.
+12-Step groups, such as Alcoholics Anonymous or Narcotics Anonymous, offer patients a sense of community, support and understanding of spirituality.
 With these groups, patients can develop spiritual practices by acknowledging a Higher Power, adding more meaning to their lives.

 Making a Contribution

-Studies suggest patients out of recovery thrive when they are being of service to others.
+Studies suggest patients in recovery thrive when they are being of service to others.
 Volunteering, for example, creates social connection between the patient and members of society, and contributing to society can boost their self-worth.
-The patient can reflect on groups to be part of, from personal development groups to church groups, creating legacy in the process of sobriety.
+The patient can reflect on groups to be part of, including personal development groups, church groups, and 12-step programs, creating legacy in the process of sobriety.